The First Requirement of Parenthood?

 I decided not to make the same errors my parents had made.

 And I didn’t.
 I made NEW ones.

-I assumed parents must always be good examples, do the right thing, and be the ones who know what to do in all circumstances.
-Boy, was I WRONG!
-(Oops!
-I mean, ‘mistaken’!)
-LOL
+I presumed parents must always be good examples, do the right thing, and know what to do in all circumstances (or pretend you know).

 You can’t fault yourself for the wisdom you didn’t have at the time.